GENETIC EPIDEMIOLOGY GLOSSARY

 Haseman-Elston regression: A sib-pair test for linkage between a quantitative trait and a marker locus (Haseman & Elston, 1972).
 It is a classical regression method using the squared sib-pair trait difference as a dependent variable and the proportion of shared alleles identical by descent by the sib pair as an independent variable, where a statistically significant negative regression coefficient suggests linkage.
 Since then it has been extended to multiple quantitative loci (Tiwari, 1997; Stoesz, 1997); revisited to incorporate information from full sibs and other pairs of relatives (Elston, 2000); applied to X-linked traits (Wiener, 2003); and further modified to increase its power (Wang, 2004).

-Heritability: The proportion of the phenotypic variability due to genetic variance [(narrow-sense) h2= (additive) genetic variance / total phenotypic variance].
+Heritability: The proportion of the phenotypic variability due to genetic variance [(narrow-sense) h2= additive variance / total phenotypic variance].
 Can be locus-specific or for all loci combined.
-A high h2 does not mean that the trait cannot be influenced by environment.
+A high h2 does not mean that the trait cannot be influenced by the environment.
 In a different environment the same h2 may not be that high.
-Heritability does not indicate the degree to which a trait is genetic; it measures the proportion of phenotypic variance that is the result of genetic factors (see Introduction to Quantitative Genetics, Human Genetics Interactive Learning Exercises, Effect of Heritability on Response to Selection, Polygenic Inheritance; Genetic Calculation Applets: Calculator for Heritability in Threshold Traits).
+Heritability does not indicate the degree to which a trait is genetically determined; it measures the proportion of phenotypic variance that is the result of genetic factors (see Introduction to Quantitative Genetics; Human Genetics Interactive Learning Exercises; Effect of Heritability on Response to Selection; Human Molecular Genetics: Chapter 19.2.2).